Services and contacts

 The University has particular legal responsibilities around disability.
 These means that if a student discloses a disability to you, or if you become aware that they might have a disability, you must offer them a referral to the Disability Advisory and Support Service (DASS).

-Students who have declared a disability will be given a support plan, and each school has a disability coordinator who is the main link between you and DASS.
+Students who have declared a disability will be given a support plan, and each school has a disability coordinator who is the main link between the student and DASS.

 DASS provide guidance for staff supporting disabled students and have also produced the below documents regarding mitigating circumstances and automatic extensions: